 Thus began a new period of learning and discovery as Sammy became a free-lance master of several creative trades.
 He worked with exciting interior designers in the Bluegrass Region, helping them bring their ideas to fruition, and often lending ideas of his own.
 As he refined his skills, (fabric draping, painted finishes, trompe l'oeil, and decorative murals,) he realized that his true passion lay no longer in the world of fashion, but in the world of interiors.
 This is when he began to accept interior design jobs of his own and to travel extensively, throughout the southern United States, creating elaborate trompe l'oeil environments for businesses.
 This was the period of his most prolific public mural works in his beloved Lexington.

 In 1994, feeling that he'd saturated his home market and needing new creative challenges, Sammy relocated to Los Angeles.
 His first few years on the West Coast were spent making new business connections while he continued to supply large, shippable murals to commercial clients throughout the country.
-Slowly, he began to build an impressive portfolio of works for designers in Beverly Hills, Holmby Hills, Malibu, and Santa Barbara.
+Slowly, he began to build an impressive portfolio of works for designers in Bel-Air, Beverly Hills, Holmby Hills, Malibu, and Santa Barbara.

 In January of 2007, Sammy began a sequence of extensive paintings on the walls and ceilings of a long term client's newly acquired Umbrian-style farmhouse in Santa Barbara's Hope Ranch neighborhood.
 In room after room, he was allowed to have his way, elaborately painting ceilings and walls, creating what would be the nucleus of the home's design as a whole.
 Late in 2008, with the spaces exquisitely embellished but practically empty, Sammy's client, now a dear friend, asked him to take on the role of designer, to furnish and finish her dream home.

-The attention to detail, the level of focus, and the quests for perfection and client satisfaction kept Sammy busy, under exclusive contract, for the next three years.
+The attention to detail, the level of focus, and the quests for perfection and client satisfaction kept Sammy busy, under exclusive contract, for the next four years.
 At the end of the project, he walked away from the most monumental undertaking of his career, to date, as well as one of the most uniquely exquisite homes in Hope Ranch.

 In January of 2014, Sammy was commissioned by the owner of the reknowned Clifton's Cafeteria, in downtown Angeles, to create murals for new and enormous public spaces that were added during the epic restoration and renovation of the beloved institution.
-Among his contributions, there, are the two-story Muir Woods murals that adorn the brick walls of the Gothic and Tree Tops lounges, the bison and deer dioramas of the Monarch Bar, the art deco murals of the Map Room, the botannical mural that floats above the secret staircase entrance of the Shadowbox, (an underground speakeasy,) and all of the moody and transformative murals of the Pacific Seas Tiki Lounge.
+Among his contributions, there, are the two-story Muir Woods murals that adorn the brick walls of the Gothic and Tree Tops lounges, the bison and deer dioramas of the Monarch Bar, the art deco murals of the Map Room, the botanical mural that floats above the secret staircase entrance of the Shadowbox, (an underground speakeasy,) and all of the moody and transformative murals of the Pacific Seas Tiki Lounge.

 In the summer of 2018, Sammy's career moved in a new direction.
 He was contacted by the Art Director and Production Designer of the newest, yet to be released, Jordan Peele film, Us.
 (Peele's earlier film, Get out, received four Academy Award nominations and won the 2018 Oscar for Best Original Screenplay.)
 Because of his signature style of painting and artist's recognizable hand, Sammy was waivered in, as Lead Scenic Painter, to bring a recurring set that was crucial to the film's plot, to fruition.
 Us is scheduled to debut, in theaters, in March 0f 2019.